 SSPD Policing Plan

-Policing Plan 2017 In 2015, a national discussion focusing on race, bias, and social injustice began, and the Department of Justice released a report on Ferguson, Missouri, spurring a renewed commitment to our citizens.
+In 2015, a national discussion focusing on race, bias, and social injustice began, and the Department of Justice released a report on Ferguson, Missouri, spurring a renewed commitment to our citizens.
 In March of 2015, we started planning improvements for our community based on the Ferguson report.
 Our Policing Plan 2016 proved a great start in our efforts to connect with the community.
 The Sand Springs Police Department intentionally sought out the most innovative and dynamic philosophies to better serve the public while effectively enforcing the law and promoting social justice.
-In 2017, we have furthered this effort by producing our Policing Plan 2017.
+In 2017, we have furthered this effort by producing our Policing Plan 2017, and in 2018 we are back with the changes that our community as a whole has developed.
 Every effort is being made to help those individuals that feel the criminal justice system as an institution does not properly serve them.
 Supporting and protecting our officers continues to be a priority especially in light of recent crimes against officers.
 We continue to be visible and highlight those who serve and protect our community.